Are You Eligible for HECA Membership?

 - Hold a bachelor’s degree or higher from a regionally accredited, not-for-profit college or university.

 - As an educational consultant for 2 years, or

 - As a high school counselor or college admissions officer for at least 2 years and has practiced as an independent educational consultant for at least 1 year and served a minimum of 10 students in that practice, or

 - By providing proof of completion of a practicum based college counseling program that includes working directly with students under the supervision of an experienced professional.
 At this time these are the ONLY recognized programs we accept: UCLA College Counseling Certificate, UC Irvine Independent Educational Consultant Certificate, UC Riverside College Admissions Counseling Certificate, and UC Berkeley Certificate in College Admissions and Career Planning.

-- Have attended one or more professional college admissions conference/s within the last 18 months and have completed a minimum of 20 college visits within the first two years.
+- Have attended one or more professional college admissions conference/s within the last 18 months and have completed a minimum of 20 college visits within the past two years.
 Virtual visits are accepted at a 3:1 ratio.

 - Provide documentation of evidence of completion of the highest degree and, if appropriate, a copy of an approved certificate program (UCLA, UC Irvine, UC Riverside, and UC Berkeley).
 Documents may be uploaded in the application.

 - Commit to ongoing professional development through attendance at conferences, workshops, and thorough visits to college and university campuses.